 The first is using the right technology to analyze VoC data.
 Companies have more data than ever before, so implementing artificial intelligence (AI) and machine learning (ML) can help sort through that data for the gems of insight.
 Advances in AI are expected to have a positive influence on customer experience operations by 77% of enterprises.
 According to Econsultancy, 36% of CX leaders are already using AI or ML, and 28% plan to invest in them.

-Secondly, those insights generated by your VoC program need to be easily accessible to teams in different departments who need to take action, and by senior leaders who need to make strategic decisions.
-If every department isn’t able to take advantage of the data, your VoC program isn’t working effectively.
+Secondly, those insights generated by your VoC efforts need to be easily accessible to teams in different departments who need to take action, and by senior leaders who need to make strategic decisions.
+If every department isn’t able to take advantage of the data, your VoC strategy isn’t working effectively.

 Finally, companies need to couch their VoC data within CRM context, such as deal size and renewal dates.
 With this additional information, companies can understand the trade-offs of their prioritization decisions.
 For example, prioritizing one piece of feedback over another may save one large customer at the expense of a group of smaller long-tail customers.
 But without the financial context, you’d never know which course of action would yield the highest return on investment.